1. What data is recorded, how is it used and how long is it stored?

 This data privacy information provides an overview of the items which apply to Deutsche Telekom processing your data in this web portal.

-Further information, including information on data protection for specific products, is available at www.telekom.com/en/corporate-responsibility/data-protection-data-security/data-protection and https://www.telekom.com/en/deutsche-telekom/privacy-policy-1744.
+Further information, including information on data protection in general and in specific products, is available at https://www.telekom.com/en/corporate-responsibility/data-protection-data-security/data-protection and https://www.telekom.com/en/deutsche-telekom/privacy-policy-1744.

 You have the right

 a) To request information on the categories of personal data concerned, the purpose of the processing, any recipients of the data, the envisaged storage period (Art.
 15 GDPR);

 b) To request incorrect or incomplete data is rectified or supplemented (Art.
 16 GDPR);

 c) To withdraw consent at any time with effect for the future (Art.
 7 (3) GDPR);